Menachem Mendel Schneerson: Seventh Chabad Rebbe

-After the death of Yosef Yitzchak Schneersohn in 1950, Chabad followers began persuading Schneerson to succeed his father-in-law as Rebbe based on his scholarship, piety, and dynasty.
+After the death of Yosef Yitzchak Schneersohn in 1950, Chabad followers began persuading Schneerson to succeed his father-in-law as Rebbe, citing his scholarship, piety, and dynasty.
 Schneerson was reluctant, and refused to accept leadership of the movement.
-He continued, however, all the communal activities he had previously headed.
-It would take a full year until the elders persuaded him of the movement to accept the post.
+He continued, however, with all the communal activities he had previously headed.
+It would take a full year for the elders to persuade him to join the movement in accepting the post.

-On the first anniversary of his father-in-law's passing, 10 Shevat 1951, in a ceremony attended by several hundred rabbis and Jewish leaders from all parts of the United States and Canada, Schneerson delivered a Hasidic discourse (Ma'amar), the equivalent to a President-elect taking the oath of office, and formally became the Rebbe.
-In the maamar, known as "Bosi L'gani" (I have come into My garden), the Rebbe stated his mission: to bring Moshiach.
-On the night of his acceptance, members of the Israeli Cabinet and Israel's Chief Rabbi Yitzhak Herzog sent him congratulatory messages.
+On the first anniversary (yahrzeit) of his father-in-law's passing, 10 Shevat 5711 (January 17, 1951), Schneerson took on the role at a ceremony attended by several hundred rabbis and Jewish leaders from all parts of the United States and Canada.
+He delivered a Hasidic discourse (Ma'amar), the equivalent to a President-elect taking the oath of office, and formally became the Rebbe.
+In the ma’amar, known as "Bosi L'gani" (I have come into My garden), the Rebbe stated his mission: to bring the Messiah ("Moshiach").
+On the night of his acceptance, members of the Israeli Cabinet and the Chief Rabbi of Israel, Yitzhak HaLevi Herzog, sent him congratulatory messages.

-Reiterating a longstanding core Chabad principle at his inaugural talk, he demanded that each individual exert themselves in advancing spiritually and not rely on the Rebbe to do it for them, saying: "Now listen, Jews.
-Generally, in Chabad it has been demanded that each individual work on themselves, and not rely on the Rebbes.
+Reiterating a longstanding core Chabad principle at his inaugural talk, he demanded that each individual exert themselves in advancing spiritually and not rely on the Rebbe to do it for them, saying:

+Now listen, Jews.
+Generally, in Chabad, it has been demanded that each work on themselves, and not rely on the Rebbes.
 One must, on their own, transform the folly of materialism and the passion of the 'animal soul' to holiness.
-I do not, God Forbid, recuse myself from assisting as much as possible, however; if one does not work on themselves, what good will submitting notes, singing songs, and saying lechayim do?"
+I do not, God Forbid, recuse myself from assisting as much as possible, however; if one does not work on themselves, what good will submitting notes, singing songs, and saying lechayim do?

 At the same talk, Schneerson said, "one must go to a place where nothing is known of Godliness, nothing is known of Judaism, nothing is even known of the Hebrew alphabet, and while there to put oneself aside and ensure that the other calls out to God."
-When he spoke to Forward journalist Asher Penn that year, he said, "...we must stop insisting that Judaism is in danger, an assertion that does little but place Jewry on the defensive.
+When he spoke to The Forward journalist Asher Penn that year, he said, "...we must stop insisting that Judaism is in danger, an assertion that does little but place Jewry on the defensive.
 We need to go on the offensive."